Violence flares as thousands defy police ban to march in downtown Hong Kong | CBC News

 Hong Kong's government promised this month to withdraw the bill, which would have allowed some criminal suspects to be sent to mainland China for trial, but protesters have widened their demands to include direct elections for the city's leaders and police accountability.

-There have been increasing clashes between protesters and police, who demonstrators have accused of abuses.
-More than 1,300 people have been arrested since the protests started.
+More than 1,300 people have been arrested amid increasing clashes between protesters and police, who demonstrators have accused of abuses.

+The unrest has battered Hong Kong's economy, which was already reeling from the U.S.-China trade war.
+It is also seen as an embarrassment to Beijing, which has accused foreign powers of fomenting the unrest.

 Earlier Sunday, hundreds of protesters waved British flags, sang "God Save the Queen" and chanted "U.K. save Hong Kong" outside the British Consulate as they stepped up calls for international support for their campaign.